Master of Science for Teachers

 Contact: Megha Khandelwal, PhD.

-Teacher enhancement - Training of teachers in the mathematics and science content areas will enrich the classroom experience of students, with the expectation of increased math and science literacy of all students and increased student interest in math and science careers.
+Teacher enhancement - Training of teachers in STEM (Science, Technology, Engneering and Mathematics) content areas will enrich the classroom experience of students, with the expectation of increased math and science literacy of all students and increased student interest in STEM careers.
 This is especially true for pre-college and Advanced Placement curricula as MST courses emphasize current and updated information and teaching methods.
 Importantly, NMT faculty follow-up permits continued MST student and faculty interaction, thus sustaining and reinforcing concepts and information delivered during MST coursework.
 MST graduates have traditionally continued taking NMT courses as a means of staying up-to-date on advances in STEM.

 Recruitment - Educators who participate in the Master of Science for Teachers Program are genuine spokespersons for New Mexico Tech, often encouraging their own students to attend the university following high school graduation.
 It is also significant that MST graduates are important liaisons, acting to promote the MST Program to other teachers.